dendronhq/handbook/handbook/handbook.people.faq.md

 Dendron is all remote but we host many events to foster in-person connections, a few of which are listed below:

+- regular [[pairing sessions|dendron://dendron.handbook/area.team.sop.pairing-sessions]] with other team members
 - virtual team lunch that switches off between Asia time and North America time
-- twice a month team game days on Fridays
+- game days where the team comes together to play games like "Among Us"
 - the [Greenhouse Series](https://wiki.dendron.so/notes/PqtlCsRPWBjKp3RR.html): a public learning series where team members are encouraged to share something they know with the rest of the Dendron community.
 - [teatime](https://wiki.dendron.so/notes/zOw3EfQ4czmTYG4mc3wnS.html): a voice channel for team members to jump and have ad hoc conversations with other team mates and the wider Dendron community